mbernardi1961/PiTubeDoc/Data_Transfer.md

 Compact Flash Hard Drive - connects to 1MHz bus and acts like a Winchester Disk (I have one installed myself).
 Not easy to copy stuff to it, but once on works like magic.

+SD card reader - Multiple types inexpensive

+Econet is fairly expensive to set up, though it's cheaper now than originally.
+An interface has to be added to the Beeb, and a server needs to be setup. originally this was another Beeb, but now a Raspberry Pi can be setup with a special hat and software for a lot less (this is still the most expensive option) and does allow for internet connectivity.

+Serial - This is the cheapest option, that doesn't require any modification of the Beeb (by instally a new ROM or hardware).
+An appropriate cable will be needed, and a PC of some sort to act as a host.